 When a common-interest subdivision includes common facilities or services that are provided to a limited number of lots or units as a special benefit available to some purchasers but not all, a Cost Center should be created.

-It would be unreasonable to collect assessments from all members of the HOA if only a limited number of lots/units are benefitting; thus the creation of the “Cost Center,” which creates the vehicle for allocating the special benefit costs directly to the recipients.
+It would be unreasonable to collect assessments from all members of the HOA if only a limited number of lots/units are benefitting.
+Thus, the creation of the “Cost Center,” which creates the vehicle for allocating the special benefit costs directly to the recipients.

-The current BRE guidelines require that a Cost Center be established when there is at least 10% cost benefit to those certain owners.
+Current DRE guidelines require that a Cost Center be established when there is at least 10% cost benefit to those certain owners.

 - Front yard landscape maintenance